AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 ## UniDirectional Link Detection (UDLD)

-UniDirectional Link Detection (UDLD) is a Cisco proprietary, Layer 2 protocol that works with Layer 1 mechanisms to determine the physical status of a link.
-The switch periodically transmits UDLD packets on an interface with enabled UDLD.
-If the packets are not echoed back within a specific time frame, the link is flagged as unidirectional and the interface is error-disabled.
-Devices on both ends of the link must support UDLD for the protocol to successfully identify and disable unidirectional links.
+UniDirectional Link Detection (UDLD) is a Layer 2 protocol exclusive to Cisco.
+It collaborates with Layer 1 mechanisms to ascertain the physical status of a link.
+With UDLD enabled, the switch periodically sends out UDLD packets via an interface.
+If these packets aren't returned within a set time frame, the link is marked as unidirectional and the interface is put into an error-disabled state.
+For UDLD to effectively detect and disable unidirectional links, devices at both ends of the link must support the protocol.

 By default, the UDLD feature is disabled.